sotpotatis/blop/web_server/website_index_handler/README.md

 **hosted version base url**

-the hosted version is available at `compass.sweetpotato.online`. it controls the index of `blop.sweetpotato.online`.
+the hosted version is available at `compass.sweetpotato.online:1234`. it controls the index of `blop.sweetpotato.online`.

+**please note**: the hosted version is at port `1234` due to me hosting other things on the same server. sending a request to port 80 will take you somewhere else!

 > **ℹ️ Note:** If you prefer looking at examples instead, see the "example_requests" directory in this folder.
 > Those examples are intended to be imported in [Insomnia](https://insomnia.rest).